What is MoCA?

 - Coax parts that make/break MoCA: splitters & POE filter

-- Flaky link / low speeds: MoCA troubleshooting checklist
+- MoCA not working?
+MoCA troubleshooting checklist

 - Alternative (best case): Ethernet backhaul basics